lino-framework/lino/docs/admin/install_windows.rst

 you'll have to decide which Lino application you want.

 Soon you will probably
-:doc:`write your own Lino application </tutorials/t1>`
-or get somebody else write it for you, but in a first step we suggest that you choose one of the applications that are part of Lino:
+write your own Lino application or get somebody else write it for you, but in a first step we suggest that you choose one of the applications that come out of the box with Lino:

 - :mod:`lino.apps.dsbe`
   (a database for social assistants who assist